explosion/prodigy-openai-recipes/README.md

 python -m spacy train ./data/annotations/config.cfg --paths.train ./data/annotations/train.spacy --paths.dev ./data/annotations/dev.spacy
 ```

 We've also included an experimental script to load in the `.spacy` binary format and train a model with the HuggingFace `transformers` library.
-You can convert export the annotations and run the script like this:
+You can export the annotations and run the script like this:

 ```
 pip install -r requirements_train.txt